Fifi and the Flowertots

 Fifi and the Flowertots is a British pre-school children’s animated television series created by Keith Chapman (who also created the Bob the Builder series) that ran from 2 May 2005 to 5 July 2010.
 The series was commissioned by Channel 5 and Nick Jr. and was the first production produced by Chapman Entertainment.
-Cosgrove Hall Films handled animation production for its first two seasons while Chapman took over stop-motion production in-house for the third, with newly-added CGI sequences produced by Studio Liddell.
+Cosgrove Hall Films handled animation production for its first two series while Chapman took over stop-motion production in-house for the third, with newly-added CGI sequences produced by Studio Liddell.

 The series features a group of flower-and-insect-based characters doing activities and having adventures through the garden.
 Fifi Forget-Me-Not (the title character and hostess) and Primrose were voiced by Jane Horrocks, while the other characters were voiced by Maria Darling, Tim Whitnall, Marc Silk and John Thomson.
 The music is produced by Alan Coates and Kim Goody, who worked on Tiny Planets.